Chapter 5. Creating the data plane

 To troubleshoot a deployment when services are not deploying or operating correctly, you can check the job condition message for the service, and you can check the logs for a node set.

 Each data plane deployment in the environment has associated services.
 Each of these services have a job condition message that matches the current status of the AnsibleEE job executing for that service.
-This information can be used to troubleshoot deployments when services are not deploying or operating correctly.
+You can use this information to troubleshoot deployments when services are not deploying or operating correctly.

 Procedure